Flight Accident Claims Specialists

 Please remember that this table only provides you with an idea of the flight accident compensation you could receive.
 Every case is unique meaning that the compensation you receive could be different to the figures listed above.
 Please contact us to learn more.
 We can provide you with a compensation estimate that gives more insight into what you could receive.

-Claims against an airline can be made as No Win No Fee.
+Claims against an airline can be made with the help of a No Win No Fee solicitor.
 This works by using some of the settlement once the case ends to cover the solicitor’s fees.
 And this focuses on an agreeable amount before you sign anything.
 So, you will know how much of the settlement you will receive.
 Legal Expert’s friendly and fully trained team will explain all the details you’d need to know if you were to use our service to make your flight accident claims.

 This means that you won’t have to pay anything upfront and you would only pay your solicitor’s legal fees if your claim is successful.